-What if everyone in the world work from their home including essential workers like retail stores and supermarkets.
+What if everyone in the world worked from their home including essential workers like grocery retail stores and supermarkets.
 Sounds strange right?
 In our current situation, social distancing and self-isolation are inevitable.
 Instead of giving everything into the AI’s hand, industries trying to get humans and robots to work together.

 In the same vein, Tokyo, Japan-based robotics company ‘Telexistence’ introduced its shelf-stacker robot in a FamilyMart convenience store as a trial.
-Model-T is a semi-autonomous robot controlled by human workers through VR-headset and controller.
+Model-T is a semi-autonomous grocery store robot controlled by human workers through a VR headset and controller.

 Could the VR-controlled robot staff be the beginning of retail store automation?

 It also can able to works smoothly in small spaces such as a convenience store.
 In addition, the arm features both vacuum suction and a two-finger gripper.
 So it can pic and hold anything like rice balls, sandwiches, and even bento boxes.